 NAMESERVER

-NAMESERVER() instructs DNSControl to inform the domain"s registrar where to find this zone.
+NAMESERVER() instructs DNSControl to inform the domain's registrar where to find this zone.
 For some registrars this will also add NS records to the zone itself.

 This takes exactly one argument: the name of the nameserver.
 It must end with a "." if it is a FQDN, just like all targets.

 This is different than the NS() function, which inserts NS records in the current zone and accepts a label.
-NS() is useful for downward delegations.
+NS() is for downward delegations.
 NAMESERVER() is for informing upstream delegations.

 For more information, refer to this page.